Breastfeeding mothers on KLM airlines may be asked to cover up if some rando gets offended

 - Women are tired of men policing their bodies.

-- If you’re offended by breastfeeding, it’s really easy to just watch the seatback in front of you and leave the mother to her work of ensuring the continuing of the species.
+- If you’re offended by breastfeeding, it’s really easy to just watch the seat back in front of you and leave the mother to her work of ensuring the continuation of the species.

 This thread offers many reasons why women may not want to or be able to cover up, first and foremost being that many, many babies—like many, many humans—don’t want to eat with a blanket over their heads.
 It also seems likely that the people who would complain about a woman breastfeeding would be the very same people who would complain about a crying baby.
 Talk about snakes on a plane.